 The Community values greatly the fellowship, prayer and support of our wider family and friends around the world, including…

-Oblates, whether lay or ordained, make vows of poverty, chastity and obedience, renewed every three years.
+Oblates and Associates, whether lay or ordained, make vows of poverty, chastity and obedience, renewed every three years.
 The word ‘oblate’ has at its heart the idea of offering – in this case the offering of one’s life to God in a structured way.
 They have a close association with the Community, while living out their vows in the normal circumstances of wherever they may live.
 They are encouraged to stay regularly at the House of the Resurrection, strengthening the links which bind them to the Community as well as helping sometimes in the works of the Community.

 If you would like to find out more contact the Chaplain of the Oblates, Nicolas CR.

 Poverty is marked by aiming to live simply at all times and involves a ‘dying to live’.
 We are accountable for all that God has given us.
 To follow Christ is to be obedient to our Father and one another, something which spreads through our life.
 Oblates desire to love the will of God and so to uphold His honour and proclaim the dominion of Christ.

 Chastity, which for the Oblates includes celibacy, is a gift from God.
 Every aspect of life is touched by it – self-control, not only with respect to food, drink and sexual activity but also in relation to kinds of pleasure which are harmful to others and to oneself.
 What matters most is the desire to put God first, and in consequence to look to the greatest good of other human beings.